acbsp/bonafide.guru/en/contents.rst

 spiritual world. |SP| is the direct representative of the spiritual world and He gives us full transcendental knowledge through which each of us can become realized soul and return back home to God by His mercy.
-For this it is necessary to completely surrender to Srila Prabhupada, the personality from which we get the transcendental knowledge (*divya-jnana*).
+For this it is necessary to completely surrender to |SP|, the personality from which we get the transcendental knowledge (*divya-jnana*).
 However the whole trouble is that we surrender to self-appointed gurus (conditioned souls), who are not representatives of the spiritual world and with all this, we want to